Is Ichika Nito actually playing? UPDATE: Ichika Nito replies with Highlight video of "i miss you"

 Don't miss a beat in the world of guitar greatness.
 Subscribe now for exclusive content, electrifying tutorials, and backstage passes to the coolest guitar insights.
 Stay tuned, tune up, and let's make some noise together!

 Is Ichika Nito Fake?
-A Breakdown of the Viral “Guitar God’s” Alleged Miming
+“Guitar God’s” Alleged Miming – Update Ichika Nito replies with Highlight video

 In the world of online guitar virtuosos, few names are as recognizable as Ichika Nito.
 Known for his crystalline tone and impossibly complex playing style, he has amassed millions of subscribers and established himself as a modern “guitar god.”
 However, a viral video by Jacobra Records titled “I prove Ichika Nito is the ultimate FAKE guitarist” challenges this status, presenting a compelling case that the viral star mimes his videos to pre-recorded audio.